Information about ECT

 Q Who is ECT likely to help?

-should be considered for the rapid treatment of severe depression
+ECT should be considered for the rapid treatment of severe

-that is life-threatening, or when other treatments have failed.
+depression that is life-threatening, or when other treatments have

-depression.
-It can be helpful for someone with moderate depression
+it can be helpful for someone with moderate depression if they

 Q Who is ECT unlikely to help?

-moderate depression or most other psychiatric conditions.
-It is not
+or most other psychiatric conditions.
+It is not routinely used

 Q Why is it given when there are other treatments